Undergraduate Admissions: Frequently Asked Questions

 Our amazing orientation team is working on options and new initiatives that we are excited to share with you soon!

 Q: My school has cancelled or postponed exams – how can I send in my grades/transcripts?
 Will I still be considered for admission without my final grades?

 Yes.
 If your final exams are cancelled or postponed, we may be able to assess your application using your most recent school grades.
 We will consider each student’s application on a case by case basis.
 We are dedicated to making sure you have every chance for success with your future studies.

 Q: I am an Alberta student: What happens if my diploma exam is cancelled (AB) due to my school board’s closure?

 Carleton does not require provincial exam grades for admission, we will assess students based on their school grade.

 Q: What happens if my courses go to pass/fail and will that affect my ability to be admitted?

-As long as the Pass/Fail grades were accompanied by interim or first semester grades, we will be able to use that for our assessments
+As long as the Pass/Fail grades were accompanied by interim and first semester grades, we will be able to use that for our assessments.

 Q: Where can I direct my questions?